 The New York State Office of Parks, Recreation, and Historic Preservation, in cooperation with The Manhattan River Group, LLC and partners will receive $669,286 and match that amount with $235,154 to renovate an existing marina on the Hudson River to include space for 80 transient vessels, access to NYC, transient amenities such as showers, dinghy dock, and pumpout as well as a Chinese junk for transportation between boats and land.

 But by definition, B.I.G. funds cannot be used for “Projects that do not provide public benefits or are not open to the public”.
 While technically the docks at the concession can be rented, it is not clear how access would work during nightclub or concert operations or anytime the gates at La Marina are closed (which is often).
-Dock parking was also reduced from 80 to 22, without the “Chinese junk”.
+Transient boat parking was also reduced from 80 to 22, unless that was supposed to include the mooring field that never seemed to appear.
+There was no “Chinese junk”.
 The public benefit of Khloe Kardashian or DJ Camilo arriving by yacht has yet to be determined: